billbillbilly/billbillbilly/README.md

 - 💻 I use pytorch/LLMs/VLMs for my research projects
 - 🎨 I do generative design with Python and JavaScript sometimes.
 I also made some funny video games using C# with Unity
 - 🎮 I am a big fan of the Nintendo game console (Gameboy Advance, 3DS, and Switch).
 - ⚡ I like playing Pokémon, Starcraft 2, and Yu-Gi-Oh!
-But I am playing Mario Kart recently LOL
+I am playing Mario Kart everyday LOL

 <!--
 <a href="https://github.com/billbillbilly/billbillbilly">